jserot/O2B/targets/nios/platforms/Readme.md

 A _platform_ is a combination of
 - a board (device type + peripherals)
-- a Nios2 CPU configuration (memory, interfaces, custom instructions, ...)
+- a system configuration (Nios CPU type and configuration, memory, interfaces, custom components/instructions, ...)
 - a _board support package_ (BSP)

 The board description ("hardware") is in subdirectory `hw`.
-The Nios2 configuration ("SoPC") is in subdirectory `qsys`.
+The system configuration ("SoPC") is in subdirectory `qsys`.
 The BSP description is in subdirectory `bsp`.
-The source code of custom instructions, when present, is is subdirectory `rtl`.
+The source code of custom components or instructions, when present, is is subdirectory `rtl`.

 The interface to the OMicroB framework is located in subdirectories `ml`, `prims` and `simul`.

+The system configuration of a platform includes a unique "system ID" which can be edited using the `qsys` tools.
+This system ID can be retrieved and checked by an application uploaded on the hosted Nios CPU to ensure that it is running on a compatible system (this will prevent, for example, applications needing to read a given peripheral to be run on a system configuration not including this peripheral).
+Pre-defined platforms have a system ID ranging from 0x100 to 0x1FF.
+This system ID is specified in the `platform-desc.txt` file given with each provided platform.

 ## USING PLATFORMS